-Organization: Georgia Institute of Technology
+Organization(s): Georgia Institute of Technology, Karlsruhe Institute of Technology

 Source: Technological Forecasting and Social Change